carsonfenimore/atomrust/README.md

 Atomrust provides the foundational layer for AI-enabled security cameras.

 ## Operation
 Atomrust combines RTSP (based on [https://github.com/oddity-ai/oddity-rtsp]) for streaming H.264 video to an NVR, such as BlueIris (https://blueirissoftware.com).
-Simultaneously atomrust also processes RGB streams locally on the camera.
-As objects are identified in the video stream they are immediately published over MQTT.
-This MQTT stream can be processed by HomeAssistant [https://www.home-assistant.io] which can then initiate actions.
+Simultaneously atomrust processes RGB streams locally on the camera in a pipeline similar to rpicam-apps.
+Currently the pipeline has a single TFLite stage for object detection.
+As objects are identified in the video stream they are immediately published over to HomeAssistant via MQTT [https://www.home-assistant.io].
+This allow HA automations to react to object detection events.

 ## Requirements
   - Right now atomrust only works on 64-bit versions of raspberry pi OS.
 It could theoretically run on 32-bit pi OS.